-IP networks are dynamic, automatically re-routing traffic when problems occur.
-Without the ability to visualize, monitor, analyze and model changes to the Layer 3 operation of the network, pinpointing and correcting problems, performing maintenance updates or planning network upgrades is tedious, manually-intensive and error-prone.
+IP networks change constantly, automatically re-routing traffic based on network load conditions and when problems occur.
+While conventional tools poll the infrastructure for health status and utilization metrics, they cannot provide insight into routing dynamics.
+Without the ability to visualize, monitor, analyze and model changes to the Layer 3 operation of the network, pinpointing and correcting service delivery problems, building in network resiliency, and optimizing performance is ad hoc, manually-intensive and error-prone.

-Route Explorer™, the industry’s leading IP route and traffic analysis system, is designed for network engineers, architects, planners and operators managing today’s complex, mission-critical enterprise and service provider networks.
-It provides management visibility into routing and traffic behavior for all IGP and BGP protocols, multicast, MPLS VPNs and traffic engineering tunnels with real-time monitoring, historical reporting and modeling capabilities.
+Route Explorer™, the industry’s leading IP route analysis management software, is designed for network engineers, architects, planners and operators responsible for today’s complex, mission-critical enterprise and service provider networks.
+It provides management visibility into routing behavior for all IGP and BGP protocols, multicast, MPLS VPNs and traffic engineering tunnels with real-time monitoring, historical reporting and modeling capabilities.

 Real-Time Monitoring & Analysis

 From a single Route Explorer physical or virtual appliance, network engineers can view the real-time routing structure of their entire network as a seamless topology map, even when the network is running multiple protocols, spans multiple domains or Autonomous Systems, or utilizes static routes that are not injected into routing protocols.
 Route Explorer detects loss of IP-layer connectivity immediately and sends alerts to a management console for corrective action to be taken.
 Routing instabilities or changes that go unnoticed by conventional management systems, but which impact network availability and performance, are visible within seconds, leading to early detection and prevention of service outages and reduced time-to-repair.
 Route Explorer supports all of the popular routing protocols and scales to the largest networks with thousands of routers and multiple copies of the Internet routing table.